NC State AD takes parting shot at Will Wade after leaving for LSU

 “I think Philip Rivers said it, … the Wolfpack ain’t for soft people,” Coorigan said Thursday afternoon, according to On3’s Noah Fleischman of The Wolfpacker.
 “We’re going to go find a coach that understands who we are. … Today is going to be the end of Coach Wade.
 We’re going to go find a coach and then we’re going to celebrate the new coach and move forward.”

-During his 30-minute press conference, Coorigan expressed shock with how the process played out and suggested Wade purposely kept NC State in the dark, with the implication the now-former Wolfpack coach may have even flatly misled Corrigan regarding his interest in LSU.
+During his 30-minute press conference, Coorigan expressed shock at how the process played out and suggested Wade purposely kept NC State in the dark, with the implication the now-former Wolfpack coach may have even purposely misled Corrigan regarding his interest in LSU.

+“Over the course of the last year, we developed a relationship that I believed was on trust and accountability,” Corrigan said, according to Fleischman, adding Wade told him directly, “I want to be at NC State” on Tuesday.

+“I know the number of times we had conversations about the (LSU) job, including one time of do we need to talk about this?
+The answer was no,” Corrigan continued. “… I would commiserate with (NC State fans) about being lied to.”

 - 1